4 Functional annotation

 4.7 pathwayWithFactor

-The KO abundances can be aggregated to KEGG PATHWAY abundance by pathwayWithFactor.
+The KO copy numbers can be aggregated to KEGG PATHWAY profiles by pathwayWithFactor.
 By default, the function uses the KO matrix from NMF slot. mat can be specified for the other matrices.

 ## Row.names: KO, colnames: Samples